Building a Movie Recommendation System with Machine Learning

 Item-based Collaborative Filtering

 Item-based Collaborative Filtering focuses on finding similar movies instead of similar users to recommend to user ‘A’ based on their past preferences.
-It identifies pairs of movies rated/liked by the same users, measures their similarity across all users who rated both, and then suggests similar movies based on the similarity scores.
+It identifies pairs of movies rated/liked by the same users, measures their similarity across all users who rated both, and then suggests similar films based on the similarity scores.

 Advantages over User-based Collaborative